Juhaziel/New-Solar-Language/documentation/lang_info.md

 ##### Labeled Control Flow #####
 Control flow statements (if-else, while, for) may be preceded by a name which will be registered as its label.
-These labels may be used with break (all statements) or continue (loop statements)
+These labels may be used with break (loop statements), breakif (if statements), or continue (loop statements)

 #### Expression Statement and Expressions ####
 `EXPR ;`